(PSA) GLib can now canonicalize file paths

 (Thanks Philip Withnall for reviewing, and Endless for sponsoring this work.
 This bug was fixed entirely in my work time.)

-One thought on “(PSA) GLib can now canonicalize file paths
+One response to “(PSA) GLib can now canonicalize file paths”

 Leave a Reply